mharrend/GPU-Monitoring-Slack-Mattermost/README.md

 Monitoring of a GPU system sending either Slack or Mattermost messages via webhooks

 ## Requirements
-* NVidia GPU since it is using nvidia-smi to monitor the GPU jobs.
+* NVidia® GPU since it is using nvidia-smi to monitor the GPU jobs.
 * Linux.
 * Python 2 (port to Python 3 should be straightforward).